PinkCasinoPinkCasino

 Origins of Bingo Calls

-The current lexicon of bingo calls traces its roots to the mid-20th century London, especially during fundraising bingo games for the army fighting in World War 2.
+The current lexicon of bingo calls traces its roots to the mid-20th century London, especially during fundraising bingo games for the army fighting in World War II.
 At that time, rhymes were often used to transmit messages, and the trend spilt over into bingo.

-One driving factor for bingo players adopting rhymes was the issue of distinguishing similar-sounding numbers, such as the case of 14 and 40.
 By using creative rhymes, players can more easily follow the game.
 Most bingo calls are inspired by the numbers.
 For example, 22 is called Two Little Ducks because the number 2 visually resembles a duck.

 Other terms’ providence is difficult to ascertain because of the passage of time.
 However, the practice started to evolve with a new set of nicknames spreading until a codified form of terms became available.
-The bingo lingo infuses additional excitement into this social game.
-Although learning the entire dictionary is not mandatory to play the game, having a grasp of the phrases makes the game more fun.

 The Most Popular Bingo Calls